 Did you know prostate cancer is the second most common cancer among men in America?
-It comes down to about 1 in 9 men.1 So, during a baseball game, any one of those 9 fielders might be diagnosed with prostate cancer.
-But maybe not until they’re quite a bit older — it’s most commonly diagnosed in men who are in their 60s.1
+It affects about 1 in 9 men.1 So, using an everyday example, you could think about it like this: during a baseball game, any 1 of the 9 in the field might be diagnosed with prostate cancer.
+Most often, that won't happen until they’re quite a bit older — it’s most commonly diagnosed in men who are in their 60s.1

 The prostate is a small, walnut-shaped gland in the male reproductive system that makes fluid to support sperm.
 And, just like you grow with age, your prostate can grow with you.
 So, an enlarged prostate is often normal and called benign prostatic hyperplasia.
 It’s not time to worry until the cells in the prostate gland grow out of control and turn into cancer.
 If that happens, the first step is determining which type of prostate cancer is there.2